liquity/dev/README.md

 ### Contract Interfaces

-`ICDPManager.sol`, `IPool.sol` etc. These provide specification for a contract’s functions, without implementation.
+`ITroveManager.sol`, `IPool.sol` etc. These provide specification for a contract’s functions, without implementation.
 They are similar to interfaces in Java or C#.

 ### PriceFeed and Oracle